oneapi-src/oneDAL/docs/source/dev_guide/algorithms/dbscan/distributed-steps/step-4.rst

        .. include:: distributed-steps/includes/input_data_collection_with_exceptions.rst

    * - ``step4PartialSplits``
-     - Pointer to the collection of the :math:`1 \times 2` numeric table containing information about split computed on step 3 and collected from all nodes participating in current iteration of geometric repartitioning process.
+     - Pointer to the collection of the :math:`1 \times 2` numeric table containing information about split computed on :ref:`step 3 <dbscan_step_3>` and collected from all nodes participating in current iteration of geometric repartitioning process.

        .. include:: distributed-steps/includes/input_data_collection_with_exceptions.rst